 Pianos were one of the most desirable items to have in a household, just over a century ago.
 Times have changed, and TV took over.
 But today, digital pianos and keyboards remain popular, our piano and keyboard buying guide will help you to choose the best one for your home!

 Thanks to Digital Pianos and Keyboards, the number of people who enjoy tickling the ivories remains high, with no sign of dwindling: in fact, according to a recent research, keyboard and piano are the two most popular instruments among school children, played by 58% of the children interviewed by the Associated Board of the Royal Schools of Music, on a study published last September.

 Actual acoustic pianos (upright or grand style) are not very common anymore, that's true.
 Too heavy and too expensive, they're a luxury few can afford, and often not suitable for the average home.
-Today, they have been replaced by a wide range of different instruments, and brands such as Yamaha sell many different types of keyboards.
+Today, they have been replaced by a wide range of different instruments, and brands such as Yamaha sell many different types of keyboards and pianos.

 Casual buyers and beginners might find it a bit confusing: what's the difference, then, between digital pianos and keyboard synthesizers, stage and home pianos, personal portable keyboard and keyboard controllers?

 The personal/portable keyboards, such as the Yamaha PSR range, are ideal as a first musical instrument and as a student keyboard.
 They are cheaper, smaller, and have less keys than a real piano, and are not expected to be "perfect" reproductions of the "real deal", neither in terms of sound nor feel.

 Back in the '80s, similar products were, frankly, rubbish (though today they may seem to have some "retro" charm!)
-Now, however, they do a much better job at at least approaching a more realistic feel: thanks to touch response, the keys respond to the intensity of the playing, which is very useful for beginners learning to play piano.
+Now, however, they do a much better job at approaching a more realistic feel: thanks to touch response, the keys respond to the intensity of the playing, which is very useful for beginners learning to play the piano.